By: Susan Dugdale | Last modified: 06-26-2022

 And now while standing on two feet, at ease, tall, with relaxed shoulders and breathing fully see and:

 But most of all NOTICE how connected, strong and balanced you are.
-Remember that!
+Now, remember that feeling. ☺

-The key to good gesture in public speaking is to keep it clear and appropriate.
+The key to good gesture in public speaking is to keep it natural, clear and appropriate.

-Many of us, myself included, use a flurry of gestures.
-We wave our arms, point, clasp and unclasp our hands, fiddle with what ever we are holding, scratch our chins ...The variations are infinite.
+Many of us, myself included, are apt to use a flurry of gestures, particularly when we're passionate about what we're talking about.
+We wave our arms, point, clasp and unclasp our hands, fiddle with what ever we are holding, scratch our chins...The variations are infinite.

-Often what we are doing bears no relationship to the subject matter of our speech.
-Those gestures become a distraction.
+Often what we are doing has little relationship to the subject matter of our speech and those gestures become a distraction.

 To be effective movement or gesture needs to arise organically from your content.
-That is, if you are describing something huge, you could indicate size with your arms open wide.
+For example, if you are describing something huge, you could indicate size with your arms open wide.
 Or maybe you want to point to something on a chart.
 Use one clear, large gesture.

-Small gestures are those held more closely to the body.
-Because they are small they can be missed by your audience or misinterpreted.
+Small or micro gestures are those either held more closely to the body or a fleeting facial expression.
+Because they are small they can be easily missed by your audience and/or misinterpreted.

-If you are confident you could even incorporate a little 'acting' into your presentation.
-This could be to take on a voice, a gesture to illustrate a point.
+If you are telling a story you could, if it's appropriate, incorporate a little 'acting' into your presentation.
+Perhaps you could take on a voice, or a gesture to illustrate a point.
 Again it needs to be bold and clear so the audience can read it how you intended.
 Once the acting is done, you move straight back into your ordinary presentation style.

 Think of all the expressions we habitually use referring to eyes, and you'll realize how important they are in communication.